flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/portal-items.md

 })
 ```

-## Portal Item Definition
 A portal item is defined by the following fields:

-### Label
+Label (required)
-This is the text label that will be displayed in the captive portal.
+: This is the text label that will be displayed in the captive portal.

-### IconPath
+IconPath (required)
-This is the path to the icon image that will be displayed next to the label.
+: This is the path to the icon image that will be displayed next to the label.
 Icon paths are searched in `resources/assets` directory.

-### RouteName
+RouteName (required)
-This is the [route name](./routes-and-links.md#routename) field of the portal route that the item will link to.
+: This is the [route name](./routes-and-links.md#routename) field of the portal route that the item will link to.

-### RouteParams
+RouteParams (optional)
-This is a map of [parameters](./routes-and-links.md#route-params) that will be passed to the [portal route](./routes-and-links.md#portal-routes) to form the link.
+: This is a map of [parameters](./routes-and-links.md#route-params) that will be passed to the [portal route](./routes-and-links.md#portal-routes) to form the link.